SuruchiCode/FinSmart-Personal-Finance-Assistant/README.md

 - Email-based OTP verification for added security
 - Dashboard for tracking expenses and savings goals
 - Add, edit, and delete expenses and savings entries
-- Chat assistant (for Financial Queries)
+- AI assistant (for Financial Queries)
 - Responsive design with EJS and Tailwind CSS
 - MongoDB Atlas for cloud data storage